-At the start of the grant term on July 1, 2018, applicants must be in the last two years of their final subspecialty training; have a valid, active medical license in the country in which they applied; have a mentor in the proposed research field from
+At the start of the grant term on July 1, 2020, applicants must be in the last two years of their final subspecialty training and within 10 years of obtaining their medical degree; have a valid, active medical license in the country where the research will be conducted; have a mentor in the proposed research field from

 the sponsoring institution that will assume responsibility and provide